GABY Inc.: GABY Reports Fourth Quarter and Fiscal Year End 2021 Results

 - Cut costs by US $3.0 million which will be realized in 2022

-- Continued rationalization and closing of unprofitable divisions also contributed to gross profit margin and Adjusted EBITDA1 improvements helping to reduce net loss by 42% and 12% to $3.8 million and $6.7 million for Q4 2021 and FY 2021, respectively.
+- Continued rationalization and closing of unprofitable divisions also contributed to gross profit margin and Adjusted EBITDA1improvment s helping to reduce net loss by 42% and 12% to $3.8 million and $6.7 million for Q4 2021 and FY 2021, respectively.

 - Margins were further enhanced by launching GABY branded products like Kind RepublicTM, which generate gross profit margin of 75%